General Career Information

-Suggested coursework might include Social Welfare Policy, gender and race relations.
+Suggested coursework might include social welfare policy, gender, and race.
 Minors in Government or Business would be useful.

 - Demographic Research

 Polling agencies, political campaigns, marketing, advertising.
-Courses should include any with hands-on research (including SOC 317M), Applied Demography, and internships.
-Students may wish to work with faculty affiliated with The University's Population Research Center at The University (471-5514).
+Courses should include those with hands-on research (including SOC 317M), Applied Demography, and internships.
+Students may wish to work with faculty affiliated with the Population Research Center (512-471-5514).

-You may decide to apply to graduate school, but keep in mind that the process requires long-term planning.
-You will need to prepare for the GRE exam, research programs that may be of interest and contact schools for applications, and possibly visit campuses.
+Applying to graduate school requires long-term planning.
+Students will need to prepare for the GRE exam, research programs that may be of interest, contact schools for applications, and possibly visit campuses.
 Asking faculty to recommend schools is a good way to start.
-Don't forget about letters of recommendation.
-Faculty need time (a month's notice is ideal) and information (a resume, writing sample, transcript) in order to write letters on your behalf.
-If you want good letters, it's wise not to wait until the last moment to ask!
-Keep in mind that many schools require applications to be submitted in February in the year you wish to attend.
+Faculty need time (a month's notice is ideal) and information (a resume, writing sample, transcript) in order to write recommendation letters.
+Many schools require applications to be submitted in February in the year of attendance.